Learn how to make a moonshine still and why you need to for use at home or for survival!

-How to Make a DIY Still | Self Reliance
+How to Make a Moonshine Still Step-by-Step

-- (1) Aluminum pot with an aluminum lid (we used a tamale steamer from a place that rhymes with Target…Doh!)
+- Aluminum pot with an aluminum lid (we used a tamale steamer from a place that rhymes with Target…Doh!)

 - 5-Gallon bucket

-- (1) 1/8 inch drill bit
+- 1/8 inch drill bit

-- (1) 3/8) inch drill bit
+- 3/8 inch drill bit

-- (1) Cooking Thermometer
+- Cooking Thermometer

-- (1) Teflon Tape
+- Teflon Tape

-- (1) Hot glue gun with high-temperature hot glue sticks
+- Hot glue gun with high-temperature hot glue sticks

-- (1) Metal File
+- Metal File

-- (2) 3/8-inch to 3/8-inch compression adapter (found in the plumbing section)
+- 3/8-inch to 3/8-inch compression adapter (found in the plumbing section)

-- (1) 20 ft.
+- 20 ft.
 Refrigerator coil

 - A stove or other consistent heat source (when using the still you need to keep whatever you are boiling at a very even temp)

+Drill a 1/8 inch hole into the lid of the aluminum pot for your still.
 Throw the lid over a piece of scrap wood to make it easier and drill a hole a few inches back from the edge of the lid.

-Originally, we were just going to wrap the thermometer with Teflon tape to create an airtight seal but decided we wanted to secure this thing in place even more with some hot glue (rated for high temps).
+Wrap the thermometer with Teflon tape.
+Originally, we were just going to wrap the thermometer with Teflon tape to create an airtight seal.
+But, we decided we wanted to secure this thing in place even more with some hot glue (rated for high temps).

-Step 3: Place the thermometer in the hole
+Slide the thermometer in the hole.

 Thread your cooking thermometer through the hole so it sits nice and flush on the top of the lid.

-This is also true for the melting point of “other liquids” (78 C).
+This is also true for the melting point of “other liquids” (78 °C).
 There are other adhesives you can use, including high temp silicone and even high temp resins.
-Just make sure whatever you use is rated for heat well beyond what your liquid’s steam will be creating.
+Just make sure whatever you use is rated for heat well beyond what steam your liquid will be creating.

-Step 5: Drill a 3/8 inch hole in the pot lid
+Drill a 3/8 inch hole in the pot lid.
 Begin by drilling another 1/8 inch hole in the lid.

 This will act as a starter hole for the much bigger 3/8 inch drill bit.
 Put it roughly opposite from the thermometer across the lid.

 Drill a 3/8 inch hole with the 3/8 inch drill bit.

-Step 6: File as needed
+Step 6: File

+Insert a compression fitting into the lid of the still.
 Insert the male threaded nut of the compression fitting into the hole by twisting it through from the bottom of the lid.

-Step 8: Seal the fitting with hot glue
+Step 8: Seal Fitting

 It’s time to bust out that trusty glue gun again!
 Make sure you put hot glue on the other side as well, working well around the seams.

-Step 9: Attach the copper coil to the lid
+Step 9: Attach the Copper Coil to the Lid

 This end of your compression fitting has a part called a “ferrule” that comes with it.
 It’s a small circular ring that looks kind of like a grommet.
 The ferrule helps create a tight connection between the female and male ends of your compression nut.

+Step 10: Drill a Hole into the Bucket

-Step 10: Drill a 3/8 inch hole in the bucket.
+Drill a 3/8 inch hole in the bucket.
 Use a 1/8 inch drill bit to begin a pilot hole in the 5-gallon bucket.
 Put it about two inches above the base.

 With a 3/8 inch drill bit, drill a 3/8 inch hole where the pilot hole is.

+Insert second compression fitting into the bucket.
 Screw the male-threaded nut of the other compression fitting into the bucket.

-Just like you did with the lid, seal this dude in nice and tight with the glue.
+Make the seal watertight with the hot glue gun.
+Just like you did with the lid, seal this dude nice and tight with the glue.

 Watch this comprehensive video tutorial on how to make a moonshine still courtesy of Jake Foster:

 Are you planning to build your own moonshine still?
-Share your thoughts in the comments below.
+Share your thoughts in the comments below!